-Longer term recovery is supported through individual and group therapy that focuses on problem-solving and learning valuable life skills.
+Longer term recovery is supported through group therapy that focuses on problem-solving and learning valuable life skills.
 These will help keep you on the long-term recovery track, and in addition to chatting with healthy living groups, function as ongoing treatment methods for when you are back to your day-to-day life outside of SUN Behavioral.

 Reach out and let us know how we can help.
 SUN Behavioral is dedicated to learning about your life, using your knowledge of who you are and how you feel, and finding your needs.
 Once we know exactly what is needed we can begin addressing that, with your achievable long-term recovery in mind.
 We would love to talk with you today.